Things to do

 Téléphone : +33 4 67 01 48 13 or Mobile : 06 70 58 89 78 Opening 7 days a week.
 10:00–12:00, 14:00–19:00!

-Competition racing for the experiences drivers over 16 years and older takes place on Sunday mornings €50 per driver.
+Competition racing for the experienced drivers over 16 years takes place on Sunday mornings, €50 per driver.
 Event starts at 9:30 am.
 Briefing then 8 tournaments.
 Semi-Finals 10 laps and then final 10 laps.

 Paint ball price is €20 for 100 balls with equipment and €5 for the refill of 100 additional balls.